AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-05-10-responsive-navbar-without-bootstrap.md

 1. CSS is for styling.
 JavaScript is for interactivity.
 2. Hacks are called *hacks* for a reason.
 Use checkboxes for *forms*, not buttons.

-We also take care of an accessibility issue here and apply a different `aria-label` depending on the current state of the button.
+We also take care of an accessibility issue here and set the [`aria-expanded`](https://www.w3.org/WAI/GL/wiki/Using_aria-expanded_to_indicate_the_state_of_a_collapsible_element) attribute to signal the menu's expanded or contracted state to screen readers.
 If the navigation menu is open, the user's screen reader will indicate that clicking the button again will close the menu.
 And vice versa.

 At this point, you can hop on over to your browser and test that the button works.
 But the menu is still not functional, so let's fix that.